 As the official international humanitarian agency of the Catholic community in the United States, CRS is governed by a board of directors comprising clergy, most of them bishops elected by the United States Conference of Catholic Bishops, as well as religious and Catholic lay men and women.

-CRS maintains strict standards of efficiency, accountability and transparency: 94 percent of our expenditures go directly to programs.
+CRS maintains strict standards of efficiency, accountability and transparency: 92% of our expenditures go directly to programs.